-&lt;sup>2 CET1 capital before regulatory adjustments agrees to equity and reserves in the Annual Report.
+&lt;sup>2 CET1 capital before regulatory adjustments agrees to equity and reserves in the Annual Report excluding 2023 profit which has not been included in own funds pending signing off of annual accounts.

 &lt;sup>3 An amount is deducted from capital for any intangible assets held on the balance sheet which are being amortised over a period of more than 3 years.